WheteThunger/VirtualItems/README.md

     },
     {
       "Name": "craft_all_items",
-      "All deployables are free": true,
+      "All deployables are free": false,
+      "Free deployables": [],
       "Items": {
         "bone.fragments": 100000,
         "can.tuna.empty": 100000,